otrv4/otrv4/otrv4.md

 #### When you receive a Data Message:

-In order to receive an encoded data message, a key is required to decrypt the message in it.
-This per-message key will be derived from the previous chain key if a ratchet is in progress.
+The counterpart of the sending an encoded data message.
+As that one, it also needs a per-message key derived from the previous chain key to decrypt the message in it.
+If the receiving `j` is equal to 0, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).

 * Check that the receiver's instance tag matches your sender's instance tag.